Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 KK (2 bits):
 : Encryption Flag.
 The flag bits indicate whether or not data is encrypted.
-  The value "00b" means data is not encrypted, "01b" indicates that data is encrypted with even key, and "10b" is used for odd key encryption.
+  The value "00b" means data is not encrypted, "01b" indicates that data is encrypted with an even key, and "10b" is used for odd key encryption.
   The value "11b" is used to carry both keys in single message.

 The types of SRT control packets are shown in {{srt-ctrl-pkt-type-table}}.